Assessing renal function

 Courtesy of Ruth Lawson, Wikimedia Commons

-Renal function is universally assessed by measuring or estimating glomerular filtration rate (GFR), which reflects the number of functioning glomeruli.
+Renal function is assessed by measuring or estimating glomerular filtration rate (GFR), which reflects the number of functioning glomeruli.
 The GFR can be estimated by looking at the rate at which the body clears one of its own waste products – creatinine.
 This is called the creatinine clearance (CrCl).
 Using serum creatinine to calculate CrCl assumes that renal function and serum creatinine are stable.

-The creatinine clearance is calculated as follows, using the Cockcroft & Gault equation:
+The creatinine clearance is calculated as follows, using the Cockcroft-Gault equation:

 CrCl (mL/min) = F x (140 – age) x (weight in Kg)/plasma creatinine (micromol/L)